Above: “October Sunbathing”

 With the expansion of her Art training over the years Pat realized her enjoyment of figure drawing and painting especially including people in contemporary situations.
 She also began developing her Plein Air painting skills.
 Realizing she had a special affinity for scenes involving water.
 Attributing this to her childhood, growing-up in Connecticut next to Long Island Sound.
 “I spent my youth as ‘a water rat’, living in a bathing suit and swimming daily during the season.
 This has left me with a real nostalgia for the water.
 Since these waterscapes sell well I assume other folks have the same love.”

 Pat has been included in numerous juried shows as well as solo and group shows regionally and nationally.
-She is an Active member of Woodstock Artist Association & Museum, The National Pastel Society and The Art Society of Kingston.
+She is an Active member of Woodstock Artist Association, Museum, and The Pastel Society of America.